Mr. Jones (1993 film): Production

-To prepare for the film, Richard Gere, Mike Figgis and Eric Roth did a tremendous amount of research and studying on bipolar disorder.
+To prepare for the film, Richard Gere, Mike Figgis and Eric Roth studied bipolar disorder.
 Gere met with several people who have the disorder to gain insight and knowledge on what to accurately portray.

-There is a shorter director's cut that Figgis presented at the Munich film festival in 2006.

 Michelle Pfeiffer gave up the female lead to take on the part of Catwoman in Batman Returns.

-Although it was not released until 1993, most of the filming began to took place in November 1991 and was entirely finished in early 1992.
+Although it was not released until 1993, most of the filming began to take place in November 1991 and was entirely finished in early 1992.

 Reception

+The film was released to mixed reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

-The film was released to mixed reviews; movie historian Leonard Maltin remarked that "Gere is fine, but his onscreen behavior turns this into The Jester of Tides."
+Movie historian Leonard Maltin remarked that "Gere is fine, but his onscreen behavior turns this into The Jester of Tides."
 Indeed, Gere received praise for his performance as the troubled title character.
-Roger Ebert noted that the film would have been better if the romance plot between Jones and Libbie was left out, since it appeared forced and contrived.
+Roger Ebert of the Chicago Sun-Times gave the film three out of four stars, but noted that it would have been better if the romance plot between Jones and Libbie was left out, since it appeared forced and contrived.

 The movie debuted at No. 7 at the box office.
-Rotten Tomatoes reported that 43% of critics have given the film a positive review based on 14 reviews, with an average rating of 5.20/10.
-On Metacritic, the film has a weighted average score of 47 out of 100 based on 24 critic reviews, indicating "mixed or average reviews".
-Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.